Car Insurance for Disabled Drivers and Passengers

 Coverages for disabled drivers and passengers

-If you are a disabled driver or passenger, you may consider opting for additional coverages, such as roadside assistance and mobility car insurance coverage, that accommodate your disability and protect you in the event of bodily injury or damage to your vehicle.
+If you are a disabled driver or passenger, extra coverage options, such as roadside assistance and mobility car insurance coverage, can accommodate your disability and protect you in the event of injury or damage to your vehicle.

 A standard full-coverage car insurance policy typically includes the following coverages: